ADVANCED NUTRITION CALCULATOR

 -

-Mifflin-St Jeor (Recommended for most people) This is the gold-standard formula used by dietitians worldwide.
+Mifflin-St Jeor (Recommended for most people) The gold-standard formula used by dietitians worldwide.
 It calculates BMR using your height, weight, age, and gender.
-It's highly accurate for the general population and requires no additional measurements.
+Highly accurate for the general population and requires no additional measurements.
 Start here unless you know your body fat percentage.

 -